Share this Page

 Smarter Balanced instructional supports are helping Kerman Unified School District educators differentiate instruction for students so each child receives the support they need to achieve excellence.
 A big part of district-wide improvement is use of resources in the Smarter Balanced Digital Library.

 “I think the Digital Library allows teachers to really differentiate their instruction.”Melanie Hawkins, 4th Grade Teacher

 Spotlight on Strategy

-The Digital Library’s educator-vetted resources have been a valuable tool in tailoring instruction.
-The Digital Library has allowed the district to be aligned system-wide, which helps them drive improvement.
+Educator-vetted resources have been a valuable tool in tailoring instruction.
+Instructional resources have allowed the district to be aligned system-wide, which helps them drive improvement.
 Here are some of the ways Smarter Balanced instructional supports are helping them do this:

 - Instructional coaches use the refined filter system in the Digital Library to find resources that meet specific target areas.

 - Teachers can assess each student’s achievement level and then reteach concepts, if needed, or challenge high-performing students.

 - Coaches review interim assessment results with teachers, and then in Personal Learning Communities (PLCs), brainstorm different ways to support students on specific concepts.